GaborGalyas/dmx-off-box/README.md

 It supports RDM for addressing, and selecting modes which are 1ch Normally Open, 1ch Normally Closed and 2ch Set/Reset mode.

 Software is a bit of a remake of my other product, so the code is messy and has other experimental stuff too.
 Feel free to clean up.
+I included the DmxSerial2 library as it has some changes for my other product that uses DIP switches for addressing aswell.
+The switching point can be set with modifying the parameter LAMP HOURS with an rdm manager tool, or by changing the values in the code.